 - There is a very bad smell from the underside of the head

 - In the beam gap, dissolved tissue can be seen spreading over the entire beam

 - The horn turns black smelly and disintegrates

 - Untreated putrefaction can lead to inflammation of the dermis, and there is a risk that a head blister can develop

 - The lower part of the leg may swell as a result of an infection.

-Thrush most often occurs if the horse is stabled in a vet box with urine residue.
-Horses living outside with “Clean” mud rarely get thrush.
+Acid reflux most often occurs if the horse is housed on a damp floor with urine residue.
+Horses in loose housing with “Clean” mud rarely get acid spray.

-If there is no infestation, many Blacksmith recommend that hooves are not cleaned in the gap, as the mud and dirt deposited there prevent new impurities from penetrating.
+If there is no infestation, many blacksmiths recommend that hooves are not cleaned in the gap, as the mud and dirt deposited there prevent new impurities from penetrating.

 Instructions for use with Farriers Frog Conditioner:

 - Wear rubber gloves and spray a small amount on both sides of the crevice and down the bottom.
 Hold the hoof up for a few seconds to ensure that the liquid penetrates the area.